-We have therefore shown that all weakly invertible objects in a cartesian monoidal category are terminal, and therefore uniquely isomorphic to the unit. \end{example} We introduce now an important property of symmetric purely monoidal categories (the proof relies however on some results we will introduce later on in this paper). \begin{proposition} The (1-)category of symmetric purely monoidal categories and symmetric monoidal functors between them is a reflective subcategory of the category $\Sy$ of symmetric monoidal categories and symmetric monoidal functors. \end{proposition} \begin{proof} In this proof we will explicitly exhibit a way to associate to any symmetric monoidal category $\cat M$ a symmetric purely monoidal category $\PF M$ and a symmetric monoidal functor $\prj M\colon \cat M\to\PF M$, since we will soon need this construction.
+We have therefore shown that all weakly invertible objects in a cartesian monoidal category are terminal, and hence uniquely isomorphic to the monoidal unit. \end{example} We establish now an important property of \emph{symmetric} purely monoidal categories; however, the proof relies on some results that will be introduced later in this paper. \begin{proposition} $\catPu$ is a reflective subcategory of $\SMC$ (regarding both as 1-categories). \end{proposition} \begin{proof} In this proof we will explicitly exhibit a way to associate to any symmetric monoidal category $\cat M$ a symmetric purely monoidal category $\PF M$ and a symmetric monoidal functor $\prj M\colon \cat M\to\PF M$, since we will soon need this construction.
 However, we will not prove here that this yields in fact a reflection, as this will be a simple consequence of a later result (see \cref{theHTT} and \cref{RefCoref}).

 The construction we present here is based on a work by Vitale (\cite{VITALE}), where the existence of a certain notion of cokernel for morphisms between 2-groups is proven.
 We report here (an adaptation of) the construction of the cokernel in \cite{VITALE} applied to the inclusion of the Picard 2-group into a symmetric monoidal category, and we check that it gives rise to a purely monoidal category.